MisbahAwan/MRED_RCP/README.md

    b.
 Press the “Save and Transform” button from the menu bar.

    c.
-The transformations will run seamlessly in the backend and update the other three Tabs including Uppaal Tab, C Language Tab and the Tree Editor.
+The transformations will run seamlessly in the backend and update the other three Tabs, including Uppaal Tab, C Language Tab and the Tree Editor.

    d.
 See image below for visual details.

 8. You can run the same transformations from other concrete syntaxes e.g. from C to all others etc. etc.